alexandre-minydetornaco/Linkedin_Bot/README.md

 # Linkedin_Bot
 # STILL A WORK IN PROGRESS - LMK IF YOU HAVE ANY COMMENTS/MANAGE TO MAKE IT WORK
-Linkedin Bot that takes for input: a search keyword + a personalized message.
+Linkedin Bot that takes for input:
+* a search keyword
+* a personalized message.
 It sends a connection request + a note to all the people matching the keyword criterion.

-For this to work, you need to create a new file in the same folder with the name: credentials.py the content of the file should be your linkedin credentials as follows:
+For this to work, you need to create a new file in the same folder with the name: credentials.py
+the content of the file should be your linkedin credentials + the input for the bot as follows:

-user = 'thatsyouremail@gmail.com"
+* user = 'thatsyouremail@gmail.com"
-password = 'yourpasswordisprobablynotsafebecauseyouusedqwertyu1'
+* password = 'yourpasswordisprobablynotsafebecauseyouusedqwertyu1'
+* sound = True (not yet implemented)
+* message = ''
+* keyword = 'McGill'
+* job_title_contains = ['CEO','Data','Analytics','analyst'] (not yet implemented)